texeira-coffee/texeira.coffee/peanut-noodles.md

 * 1 tsp MSG
 * 1 tsp ground white pepper
 * 1 tbsp palm or brown sugar

-* 2-3 green onions, sliced and divided between whites and greens
-* A hand full of unsalted roasted and shelled peanuts
+* A knob of ginger, about the size of the top joint of your thumb, grated

 ## Directions